 Content filtering software that can block Windows applications also protects against unauthorized computer programs (“Shadow IT”).
 Shadow IT programs can be a critical data security risk as they aren’t properly monitored and managed by the corporate IT department and employees can potentially be sharing confidential files through them.

 There are well over 1 billion sites currently on the world wide web, and approximately 380 new websites are created every minute!
-With such a massive influx of information, how can internet filters keep up?
+With such a massive influx of information, how can web filtering keep up?

 The two core components of identifying the websites that will be managed by your internet filtering software are its whitelists and blacklists.